sheeshKAAN/HTML5/README.md

 ```html
 m<sup>2</sup>
 ```
+Now that we have detailed the tags a bit, we can move on to the comment lines.
+Comment lines will really come in handy.

 # Comment Lines in HTML
 Comment lines are generally blocks written by the person who wrote the code as a reminder.
 Because comment lines are not visible to the end user, they can only be seen by looking at the source of the page.
 Therefore, remember that comments can be read by anyone.
 When defining, everything between the lines starting with ```<!--``` and ending with ```-->``` is perceived as a comment.